skip to content

 A general conflict of interest occurs when an impartial, fair-minded person might consider the member’s private interests may result in the member acting against their public duty in the consideration of a council matter [s 74].
 A member is not prohibited from voting on a matter despite there being a general conflict of interest, although there are strict reporting obligations if the member chooses to vote (or is required to vote to maintain a quorum) [s 75B].

-Under section 75A and regulation 8AAA of the Local Government (General) Regulations 2013 (SA) certain prescribed matters are excluded from the conflict of interest requirements, for example, discussion of a matter applying to all or a substantial portion of ratepayers, electors or residents, or discussion of policies relating to allowances and benefits payable to Council members (provided it applies to all members equally).
+Under section 75A and regulation 8AAA of the Local Government (General) Regulations 2013 (SA), certain matters are excluded from the conflict of interest requirements.
+This includes matters that apply to all or a substantial portion of ratepayers, electors or residents, and policies relating to allowances and benefits payable to Council members (provided it applies to all members equally).
 It is also possible for a Council member to attend a meeting even if they have a material conflict of interest but permission of the Minister for Local Government is required [s 75C(3)].

-From 17 November 2022, Council members are required to disclose the details of any gift or benefit received of an amount greater than the prescribed amount ($50 at 17 November 2022), and a register of gifts and benefits is to be maintained by each council [s 72A].
+Council members are required to disclose the details of any gift or benefit received of an amount greater than the prescribed amount ($50 from 17 November 2022), and a register of gifts and benefits is to be maintained by each council [s 72A(4)].

 Request by members of the public to address meetings